James O’Heare, DLBC

 - Advising customers with resolving problems with regards to all species of companion animal.

-- Hand raising various parrot species, socialization, basic training and problem behavior resolution.
+- Aviary work: Hand raising and handfed various parrot species, socialization, basic training and problem behavior resolution.

 Bayview Animal Hospital